GofioDesign/The-Odin-Project/01-FOUNDATIONS-WORK/02-PREREQUISITES/14-GIT-BASICS.md

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.

 - How do you create a new repository on GitHub?
+  On the Github page, click the + sign in the top right corner and select New Repository.

-- How do you copy a repository onto your local machine from GitHub?
+- How do you copy a repository onto your local machine from GitHub? git clone git@github.com:{Github user}/{Github Repo Name}.git

 - What is the default name of your remote connection?
+  The remote branch is called name.

 - Explain what origin is in git push origin main.
+  Origin is the name of the remote repository.

 - Explain what main is in git push origin main.
+  Main is the branch name

 - Explain the two-stage system that Git uses to save files.
+  Git uses the stage area to save files.
+The stage area is where you add files to be committed.
+Once you commit the files, they are saved to the repository.

-- How do you check the status of your current repository?
+- How do you check the status of your current repository? git status is the command to get the status of the current repository.

-- How do you add files to the staging area in git?
+- How do you add files to the staging area in git? git add filename is the command to add filename to the staging area. git add . is the command to add all files to the staging area.

-- How do you commit the files in the staging area and add a descriptive - message?
+- How do you commit the files in the staging area and add a descriptive - message? git commit -m "message" is the command to commit the files in the staging area and add a descriptive message.

-- How do you push your changes to your repository on GitHub?
+- How do you push your changes to your repository on GitHub? git push origin main is the command to push your changes to your repository on GitHub.

-- How do you look at the history of your previous commits?
+- How do you look at the history of your previous commits? git log is the command to look at the history of your previous commits.

 ## Additional Resources
 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.